AlexanderEggers/repolizer/README.md

 Status
 ------
 Version 1.0.0 is currently under development in the master branch.
-The latest version 0.7.2 can be found in the master branch.

 Comments/bugs/questions/pull requests are always welcome!